Please send all inquiries to email@example.com or contact Donna Goldman at 662.449.5002

 The mission of Noah’s Gift is to inspire and reward deserving young people with the gift of an extraordinary experience that was of interest to 16-year-old Noah Costa at the time of his death.
 This fund is dedicated to bringing joy into the lives of young people, as Noah brought joy into the lives of so many.Links

 Norran Snerling Scholarship Endowment

-Norman and Donnis lost their 13-month old son Nathan suddenly on Easter Sunday 2012 due to a previously unknown health problem.
+Norman and Donnis lost their 13-month old son, Nathan, suddenly on Easter Sunday in 2012 due to a previously unknown health problem.
 Both teachers at Clarksdale High School, they came to the Community Foundation to establish a permanent scholarship to help students at Coahoma Community College who are preparing to enter the healthcare field.
 Qualified applicants can obtain an application at the Office of the Counselor, Coahoma Community College.

 Optimist Club of Hernando Scholarship

 The Club, chartered in 1987, established an endowment in 2013 which makes scholarships available to deserving high school seniors in the Hernando area.
 The application process to apply can be found at:Links